 General contractors who are focused on the lowest bid or who simply allow financial considerations to drive the subcontractor bidding and selection process are prone to selecting subcontractors who are the lowest bidder rather than a subcontractor who is well qualified to perform the work they are bidding.
 When financial considerations rather than quality control drive the subcontractor bidding and selection process, then quality control is compromised and subcontractors are brought into the construction process who may not have the knowledge, expertise or internal quality control to prevent defects.

-If this same process drives the selection of multiple subcontractors, the chances of defective workmanship and construction defects increases significantly.
+If this same process drives the selection of multiple subcontractors, the chances of defective workmanship increases significantly.
 Once construction is underway, the general contractor’s supervision of the subcontractors is critical to ensuring that the construction work by each and every subcontractor is quality workmanship, free of defects, and complies with the building code, the approved plans and industry and trade standards.

 General contractors who focus simply on the pace of construction and meeting scheduling time frames and not on actual direct supervision of the work and specifically quality control are not only leaving the project at risk for poor workmanship and defective construction, but they are violating their duty to directly supervise the work as required by law in California under Business & Professions Code § 7068.1, under which the license holder for every contractor has a non-delegable duty to directly supervise the construction to ensure compliance with the law, including the building codes and the plans.

 The license holder for a contractor, the Responsible Managing Officer, or RMO, is responsible for this direct supervision.
 If a contractor has multiple projects and multiple sites that require multiple RMOs in order to properly supervise the work at multiple sites, the contractor is failing to comply with the law and the supervision duties, if the contractor does not hire and engage sufficient licensed RMOs to directly supervise the work.
-At any construction site, if the RMO or license holder of any contractor is not at the site regularly overseeing the work and exercising direct supervision, this is not only a violation of the law, but another cause for construction defects.
+At any construction site, if the RMO or license holder of any contractor is not at the site regularly overseeing the work and exercising direct supervision, this is not only a violation of the law, but another cause for defects.

 Also, this is a non-delegable duty, so the contractor in charge of supervising the construction, particularly the general contractor, cannot “delegate” this responsibility to anyone, such as the subcontractors themselves and expect them to self-police their own quality control and plan or building code compliance, and especially the building and safety inspectors, who are not responsible for the construction, not at all responsible for flagging every defect and are absolutely not responsible for defects that may later plague a buyer.